Equivariant vs. Invariant Layers: A Comparison of Backbone and Pooling for Point Cloud Classification: Results

 Another notable observation is that while adjusting the width and depth of the backbone impacts the performance to some extent, the most significant performance improvement is achieved through the utilization of better permutation invariant pooling techniques, particularly for DeepSets and Set Transformers.

-\textbf{Pairing Pooling Layers.} Combining different global pooling methods, such as GAP and Max pooling, for point cloud classification is a common approach used by many state-of-the-art models \cite{dgcnn, Xiang_2021_ICCV, Qi_2017_CVPR, NIPS2017_d8bf84be, goyal2021revisiting, Su_2015_ICCV}.
+\textbf{Pairing Pooling Layers.} Combining different global pooling methods, such as GAP and Max pooling, for point cloud classification is a common approach used across a variety of models \cite{dgcnn, Xiang_2021_ICCV, Qi_2017_CVPR, NIPS2017_d8bf84be, goyal2021revisiting, Su_2015_ICCV}.
 This is done by directly concatenating the output of each pooling method prior to the classification head.
 Here, we seek to understand which pairings of the pooling layers are complementary.

 We evaluated pairs of pooling layers for fixed backbones on the three datasets, resulting in 55 models per backbone and per dataset.
 Specifically, we used MLP and SAB as our backbones.
 Figure \ref{fig:my_label_coupled_mn} displays the performance of models with different pairs of pooling layers for the MLP and the SAB backbones on the ModelNet40 dataset.
 Additionally, we provide the performance of each individual pooling layer in the bottom row of each plot for the sake of comparison.
 As expected, we can see that not all pairings are complementary, while many are.
 In particular, the performance of the F-PSWE pooling method with MLP backbone, $75.16\%$, can be boosted to $80.29\%$ when complemented with MMHA.
-We also repeated this experiment on the ScanObjectNN and ShapeNet datasets, and the results can be found in the supplementary material.
+We also repeated this experiment on the ScanObjectNN and ShapeNet datasets, and the results can be found in Appendix \ref{sec:paired_appendix}.